 A message from Dr. Kevin Tehrani & Aristocrat Plastic Surgery

 Thank you, as always, for your continued loyalty.
-We look forward to seeing you soon.
+We look forward to seeing you again.

 Kevin Tehrani, MD , F.A.C.S.